TriDeNT: Triple Deep Network Training for Privileged Knowledge Distillation in Histopathology: Methodology

 Consider a setting where $N$ is the number of branches with the primary input and $M$ is the number of branches with the privileged input.
 We generalise a two-branch self-supervised loss $\mathcal{L}_2(\bm{z}^i,\bm{z}^j)$ to $N+M$ branches by summing over the losses between representations such that the $N+M$ branch loss is defined as

-We only investigate the case where $N=2$ and $M=1$ (giving three branches overall) however the method could easily be generalised to more branches.
+We investigate the case where $N=2$ and $M=1$ (giving three branches overall) however the method could easily be generalised to more branches.
 Siamese unprivileged learning is the case with $N=2$ and $M=0$, and Siamese privileged learning is the case with $N=M=1$.
+A short discussion of the use of additional privileged branches is presented in Appendix \ref{sec:additional-privileged-branches}, where we see that using more than one privileged branch could deteriorate performance.
 In the present work we use both contrastive and non-contrastive choices of $\mathcal{L}_2$ to demonstrate that TriDeNT \Neptune ~is robust to the choice of self-supervised loss.
 We illustrate this using the VICReg (Variance Invariance Covariance Regularisation) \cite{bardes2021vicreg} objective and the InfoNCE ([Mutual Information] Noise Contrastive Estimation) objective \cite{oord2018representation}, which have both been used extensively in self-supervised architectures (e.g. \cite{lee2022vnibcreg,chen2020simple,radford2021learning,girdhar2023imagebind}).

 For brevity we focus only on architectures which can be summed in this way, although this setting can be easily extended to architectures requiring more complex structuring of their loss function.
 For example, self-predictive architectures such as BYOL \cite{grill2020bootstrap} and SimSiam \cite{chen2021exploring} would require designation of \emph{online} and \emph{target} branches and pairings between them.